Fitbit Charge 5 review: From basic band to pseudo smartwatch

 "The touchscreen DEFINITELY took some getting used to," Tshaka told me.
 "Compared to other touchscreens, you have to be — ahem — very intentional."

 Finally, I have to comment on the price increase.
-The Charge 5 retails for $30 more than the Charge 4's initial price (though you can now get a Charge 4 for as much as $50 less).
+The Charge 5 retails for $30 more than the Charge 4's initial price (though you can now get a Charge 4 for as much as $50 less and that Fitbit Charge 5 has also been on sale for the holidays).
 It's obvious why Fitbit is charging more for the new tracker — it has a new and more premium design, a fancier color display, and new sensor technology — but that's a big jump in one generation.
 At that price, it's approaching the territory of some of the best smartwatches, including the Samsung Galaxy Watch 4 and Garmin Venu Sq.

 Fitbit Charge 5: Competition